tomalrussell/nismod_teaching_kit/docs/lecture_18/Lecture_18.1.md

----
-title: Mini-Lecture 18.1 - Decision-making for
+# Mini-Lecture 18.1 - Decision-making for nature-based solutions
-  nature-based solutions

-keywords:

--   Nature-based solution

--   Active adaptive management

--   Evidenced-based decision-making

-authors:

--   Yu Mo

----

 This lecture provides an overview of the process of decision-making when planning nature-based solutions.
 This lecture also introduces the common